A13x07/LED-stripBlynk/README.md

 The LED strip is controlled using an ESP 32 over the internet using the platform Blynk - either the website, or the app.
 Its colours of red, green, blue and white can all be set to on or off simultaneously or individually.

+Description:
+ This project demonstrates how to control an RGBW LED strip using an ESP32 and the Blynk platform (mobile app + web dashboard).
+Each channel of the strip (Red, Green, Blue, White) is turned on and off through a 4-channel relay.

+The project is created as an educational IoT example — to demonstrate remote device control.

+Technologies
+ • ESP32 DevKit v1
+ • Blynk IoT Platform (App + Web Dashboard)
+ • Arduino IDE
+ • Wokwi Simulator

 Simulation:

 Project in the simulator Wokwi can be found below: